Jiachen (Tianhao) Wang

 I’m a Ph.D. candidate at Princeton University, advised by Prof. Prateek Mittal.
 I am also very fortunate to closely work with Prof. Ruoxi Jia at Virginia Tech.
 Before moving to Princeton, I received my master’s degree from Harvard in 2021, where I worked with Prof. Salil Vadhan.
 Before that, I received my Bachelor’s Degree in Computer Science and Statistics from the University of Waterloo, where I closely worked with Prof. Florian Kerschbaum.

-I am interested in developing theoretical foundations and practical tools for trustworthy machine learning from a data-centric perspective.
-My current work centers on three main areas: data attribution, data curation, and data privacy.
-Most recently, I have been developing scalable, theoretically grounded data attribution and curation techniques for foundation models.
-I use tools from statistics and game theory to analyze the intricate connections between training data and model behaviors.
+I am interested in developing theoretical foundations and practical tools for machine learning and data-driven systems from a data-centric perspective.
+I use tools from statistics, game theory, and economics to analyze the intricate connection between data and society.

+I lead the organization of ICLR 2025 workshop on Data Problems for Foundation Models (DATA-FM).
 I gave a tutorial at NeurIPS 2024 with Ruoxi Jia and Ludwig Schmidt on Advancing Data Selection for Foundation Models: From Heuristics to Principled Methods.
 The slides are available here.
-I co-lead the organization of ICLR 2025 workshop on Data Problems for Foundation Models (DATA-FM).

 News